 The Commission often receives requests from policymakers that cover issues or areas that have not been evaluated extensively by academics or policy analysts.
 The requests may require application of different analytic approaches and cover topics that have limited publicly available data.
 To address these requests, the Commission continuously improves and enhances its information collection processes and analytic methods, as well as the way it maintains and provides information.
-The performance goals established for this objective focus on targeted acquisition of information, development of analytical tools, and investment in human capital, which allow the agency to respond to shifts in public policy priorities.
+In order to better respond to shifts in public policy priorities, the agency established performance goals regarding acquisition of information, development of analytical tools, and investment in human capital, which enable the agency to respond to shifts in public policy priorities.

-The Commission met two performance goals that support this objective and made substantial progress on the third.
+The Commission met the three performance goals that support the objective of producing highquality analysis, information, and insights.
 The agency regularly met with its congressional and executive branch customers throughout the year.
 The Commission used feedback it received from these customers to help prioritize its research and other capacity-building efforts.
-During the year, the agency focused on further enhancing its economic modeling capabilities, examining different aspects of energy markets, non-tariff measures, supply chains, and economic integration within North America.
+During the year, the agency also enhanced its economic modeling capabilities; expanded its analysis of topics such as energy markets, different types of non-tariff measures, and supply chains; and furthered its research capabilities related to the impact of trade-related agreements.

-The Commission also initiated an effort to measure the extent to which its basic research efforts directly or indirectly contribute to its statutory work.
-The agency established a methodology to measure these contributions and developed a preliminary baseline.
-It will continue to refine the baseline in early FY 2015.
+Additionally, the Commission initiated an effort to measure the extent to which its basic research efforts directly or indirectly contribute to its statutory work.
+The agency developed an improved method to measure these contributions, and a more efficient approach for tracking research to requested products.